Depression

 What Is Endogenous Depression?

-First, lets talk about depression a little more generally, and then we’ll talk about endogenous depression specifically.
+First, lets talk about teen depression disorder a little more generally, and then we’ll talk about endogenous depression specifically.

 So, the first thing you need to know is that depression is relatively common among teens and that major societal events, like the Covid-19 pandemic, can increase the rate of depression among teens.